What is a Conventional Loan?

 What are the Conventional Down Payment Requirements?

 Conventional Loans require the home buyer to invest at least 3% - 20% of the sales price in cash for the down payment.
 If the sales price is $100,000 for example, the home buyer must invest at least $5,000 - $20,000.
 The down payment can be a combination of your funds or gifted funds from a relative.

 What will be my Interest Rate?

 The interest rate for your home loan will be determined by the type of loan program that you qualify for and your credit score.
 You might be asking yourself what is the formula to calculate interest rates?
 Interest rates are driven off of Mortgage Backed Securities (MBS) which are commonly referred to "mortgage bonds".
 The value of these bonds determines whether the interest rates rise or fall.
 Your final rate will determine your payment using the standard calculate mortgage payment formula.
 Your mortgage professional can help you with this.

 What types of property are eligible?

 While Conventional Mortgage Guidelines allow you to purchase warrantable condos, planned unit developments, modular homes, manufactured homes, and 1-4 family residences.
 Conventional Loans can be used to finance primary residences, second homes and investment property.

 Can I get an Conventional Mortgage Loan after bankruptcy?

 Criteria for Conventional loan approvals state that if you have been discharged from a Chapter 7 bankruptcy for four years or more, you are eligible to apply for an Conventional mortgage.
-If you have had a Chapter 13 bankruptcy, it must be documented that the your credit reputation has been re-established for at least two years to be eli bible for a Conventional Loan Application.
+If you have had a Chapter 13 bankruptcy, it must be documented that your credit reputation has been re-established for at least two years to be eligible for a Conventional Loan Application.

 What is the maximum amount that I can borrow?

 The maximum amount for an Conventional Mortgage Loans are determined by: